Answered By: Genevieve Gore Last Updated: Jul 07, 2020 Views: 7214

 - Create your own tagged file and filter to import the references from the Word document into EndNote.
 Instructions for this are here and here.

 - If most of your citations are included in the PubMed database (for medicine), you can use the HubMed Citation Finder to locate the citations.
 Instructions are posted here on an EndNote user forum.
+It involves copying and pasting the citations into the interface, with each citation on a new line.

 - Mac users can install Ref2RIS, which will convert a bibliography (in TXT, RTF, DOC, DOCX, ODT, HTML, or webarchive) into the RIS format that EndNote can read.
 Some editing will be required!